 A Jeevan Vidya workshop is an intensive 40-hour learning experience that seeks to bring one’s attention to neglected and subtle facets of life; issues related to interpersonal relations, education, society, environment, aspirations, success are discussed and participants are provided critical tools to help them explore the rich web of connections between seemingly disparate aspects of life.
 It is a process of guided introspection, of 'doing philosophy' rather than studying it.
 There is no sermonizing; the facilitator presents sets of proposals, and helps participants bring their attention to bear on the inner workings of their thoughts, fears and aspirations.
 Gradually one begins to interrogate hidden assumptions and get a sharper, clearer view of the whole intricate fabric of life; one begins to see new possibilities for positive human action.
 The idea is to trigger an empowering, self-critical inner dialogue that begins with the workshop, but doesn’t end with it…

 This is a residential workshop collaboratively organised by Centre for Holisitic Learning, Morpheus Gang, Swaraj University and the Swapathgami Network, hosted at Auroville, near Pondicherry, Tamil Nadu.
-We only have room for 25 people this year, so please register as soon as possible.
+We only have room for a maximum of about 30 participants, so please register as soon as possible.
 It is important that you attend the whole workshop from start to finish as each day builds on the previous one.
-Participants will also be asked to participate in cooking and farming activities on the campus.
-There will also be some nature treks.

 This workshop will be facilitated by Vinish Gupta, who heads the Centre for Holistic Learning.
 He has been involved with various social and environmental movements in the past.
-Until a few years ago, when he took formal permission and left the order, he was a monk in a Buddhist monastic order for over a decade, during which time he also had opportunity to explore traditional Indian systems of thought and living.
+In his youth, he spent over a decade as a Buddhist monk, exploring traditional Indian systems of thought and living.
 His current interests include value education, and design of environmentally sound systems and technologies.